-Table 10: Elements and performance criteria
+Table 11: Elements and performance criteria

 ELEMENT PERFORMANCE CRITERIA 1.
 Training requirements sheep 1.1 Hazards in the assessment environments are recognised and any concerns reported.
 Comply with third party WHS requirements.
-1.2 Identify stock categories, breed, sex, weight and fat score, in relation to AUS- meat standards 1.3 Handle livestock with care when assessing for fat score and weight 1.4 Suitable personal protective equipment is selected and used in relation to WHS requirements.
-2. Attaining accreditation 2.1 Must attend and pass the sheep training conducted by MLA 2.2 Address and observe the assessment of weight and fat score 2.3 Accurately assess stock to the standards set out in the accuracy standards 2.4 Consistently assess stock to the accuracy standards 3.
-Accuracy standards 3.1 Sheep carcase estimates must be within 1.6kg (+/-) of actual carcase weight.
-70% of the animals assessed must be within this range 3.2 Estimate must be within 1 score (+/-) of the actual fat score.
-70% of the animals assessed must be within this range 4.
-Maintaining accreditation 4.1 After accreditation is received maintaining this is required by: Seasonal work place assessments.
-70% of the selected stock must be accurately assessed to maintain competency.
-Annual abattoir assessment training day.
-70% of the selected stock must be accurately assessed to maintain competency.
-Question and answer assessment.
-Acquire results and determine further action with training coordinator
+1.2 Identify stock categories, breed, sex, weight and fat score, in relation to AUS-meat standards.
+1.3 Handle livestock with care when assessing for fat score and weight.
+1.4 Suitable personal protective equipment is selected and used in relation to WHS requirements.
+2. Attaining formal 2.1 Must pass the formal unit of competency for sheep assessment. accreditation 2.2 Accurately assess stock to the standards set out in the formal accrediataion 2.4 Consistently assess stock to the accuracy standards set out in the formal accrediataion.
+3.1 Sheep carcase estimates must be within 1.6kg (+/-) of actual carcase weight.
+70% of the animals assessed must be within this range.
+3.2 Estimate must be within 1 score (+/-) of the actual fat score.
+70% of the animals assessed must be within this range.
+4. Maintaining accreditation 4.1 Once formal accreditation is received, maintaining your accreditationis required by: Annual abattoir assessment training day.
+70% of the selected stock must be accurately assessed to maintain competency (see Appendix 2; Figure 8).
+Annual MLA FEEDLOT question and answer assessment - this is based on livestock assessment and market commentary (multiple choice).
+Acquire results and determine further action with LMO Manager.

-Table 11: Required skills and knowledge
+Table 12: Required skills and knowledge for Livestock Market Officers

-This table describes the skills and knowledge required for this unit
+This table describes the skills and knowledge required for Livestock Market Officers